This council encourages and promotes academic excellence across all learning areas in the School.

 Leadership opportunities at MBC

-One of our key Pou (pillars) at MBC is developing leadership within our school community.
+One of our key Pou (pillars) at MBC is developing leadership both in and outside our school community.
 Right from Year 9 boys can get involved in the group behind which will help develop their leadership so they can “Become the best they can be”.

 Expectations of a Marlborough Boys’ College Prefect: